-Nuova Longevità Research is a pension and retirement consultancy.
+Nuova Longevità Research is a global pension and retirement consultancy.

 We specialize in longevity risk, pensions (whether defined-benefit or defined-contribution), tontines, and tontine-like designs.

-Our latest research explores and expands the boundaries of fair tontine design in introducing the concept of individual tontine accounts.
+Our research continues to explore and expand the boundaries of fair tontine design and opportunities for tontine solutions in countries throughout the world.

 NewS & Events

 Pan European Personal Pensions

 We are excited to be involved in developments within the European Union to bring about cross-border retirement pension reforms.
 The EU is leading the way with regulatory frameworks that will allow innovative risk-pooling solutions such as tontine pensions.